yearn/yearn-devdocs/docs/contributing/documentation/working-on-docs.md

    ![](https://i.imgur.com/Q0jWQic.jpg)

 8. Create a new branch and give it a title that has to do with your current task.
 Keeping different tasks in different branches is important for organizational purposes
 9. Find the page you are looking to edit in VSCode's sidebar.
-They follow the same structure as the GitBook UI.
+They follow the same structure as the Docs UI.
 README.md will always be

    ![](https://i.imgur.com/dIfrmfU.png)